akikesulahti/autoilumittari/README.md

 ## TODO

+- Refactor calculations into service (easier to read and test)
-- Add tests, especially to important calculations
+- Add tests, especially to calculations
-- Refactor speed section to use generic code and add new settings selection 'number of different speeds'
+- Refactor two speed sections into one generic code and add new settings selection 'number of different speeds'
 - Add address/map selection where user can search start and end location with address
   - Use those addresses to calculate distance eg. with Google APIs

 ## Lighthouse score

+Light & Dark mode:

 - Performance: 100
-- Accessability: 98
+- Accessability: 100
-  - Background and foreground colors do not have a sufficient contrast ratio.
 - Best Practices: 100
 - SEO: 100
 - PWA: Passed